A Road Trip to Explore Race Along the Nez Perce Trail

 Such are the kinds of things that swirl in your mind while traversing snowy, squishy, and eminently unswerving roads along which, during one 90-minute stretch, we did not spy a single human-crafted structure.
 By the time we reached Billings, it was sunny, and we were wearing shorts and happily engaged by Evelyn Hammond and her tacos.
 We’d come a lot farther than the 3,340 miles on our odometer implied.

-This is the first in a three-part series on Nelson’s tracing of the Nez Perce Trail.
+This is the first in a 3-part series on Nelson’s tracing of the Nez Perce Trail.

 Editor’s note: Please reach out for permission if you are interested in republishing the photos.